Robrowno/rally-blog/README.md

 - The delete comment buttons are Bootstrap (Danger) Red and Edit comment buttons are Bootstrap (Success) Green
 - The Like Button is Bootstrap (Primary) Blue and the Unlike is Bootstrap (Warning) Yellow

+## Design details:
+- The core design elements of the site revolve around 3 main sections: the navbar, the content section and the footer.
+- The Nav Bar is structured to have the heading on the left with all the nav links on the right.
+- The main content structure consists of cards, housing a related image of the blog post, a title and little icons of a thumbs up and speech bubble nested inside to represent likes and comments.
+These cards are limited to 6 per page to make sure the home pages isn't too cluttered with posts.
+- The Post detail pages follow the design pattern of a title, a back button and a likes and comment counter at the top op the article, followed by the image, statistics bars and content below that.
+The Black and Blue bars are a consitent theme with sharing statistics or key information on the site.
+- The comments section is kept as simple and clean as possible to fosuc on displaying the key information only, namely the comment, username and when each comment was posted.
+Similarly with the post list, the comments are limited via a similar pagination system, to keep the post detail page less cluttered and avoid unecessary scrolling.
+- The Social Media page was always going to be a streamlined section, and follows a similar card style to the post list.
+The colours are meant to mimic the key logo colours of each respective social media platform.
+- The Contact form is structed in rows to keep it as organised and clear as possible.
+- The profile page contains the familiar blue and black bars from the post detail page for displaying key information.
+- The footer is kept simple and contains social media icons as a quick means to follow me on the respective platforms.
+On large devices, my name is visible on the bottom right of the screen.

 # Features to implement